studiohyperdrive/ngx-tools/libs/cookies/README.md

 The service also provides ways to see whether a category or a service within a category of cookies has been accepted, and allows the category or service to be accepted as well.
 These methods are `hasAcceptedCategory`, `acceptCategory`, `hasAcceptedService` and `acceptService`.

 Finally, using the `showModal` method, we can trigger the modal at any point in the application.

+### Setting and removing cookies

+We can also use the `NgxCookieService` to set, get and remove cookies.
+This can be done with the `setCookie`, `getCookie` and `removeCookie` methods respectively.

+As this package provides a reactive approach to the cookie handling, `ngx-cookies` also provides two observable handlers, the `cookiesChanged$` observable and the `getCookieObservable` method.

+`cookiesChanged$` is an observable that emits whenever the `setCookie` or the `removeCookie` gets called.
+It's important to keep in mind that, _if_ the cookies were already set in the past and the value is not updated, the `cookiesChanged$` observable will not emit.
+Keep this in mind, as this observable therefor might not always emit on startup.

+`getCookieObservable` will listen to the provided cookie and will return either the value or `undefined` based on the set status.
+Unlike the `cookiesChanged$`, this observable does have the initial value regardless of whether the cookie value changed since last startup.

 ## hasCookieDirective